Abbott xStock (ABTX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Abbott xStock Historical Price

-According to the latest data gathered on Abbott xStock live price page, the current price of Abbott xStock is 124.44USD.
+According to the latest data gathered on Abbott xStock live price page, the current price of Abbott xStock is 124.21USD.
 The circulating supply of Abbott xStock(ABTX) is

 In the past 24 hours, Abbott xStock has shown a price movement of